onnx/onnx-mlir/docs/DebuggingNumericalError.md

-  -o PATH               Save the generated shared library of the model -s PATH               Use the generated shared library for inference, and the ONNX model will not be re-compiled --print_input         Print out inputs --print_output        Print out outputs --compile_args COMPILE_ARGS
+  -o PATH               Save the generated shared library of the model -s PATH               Use the generated shared library for inference, and the ONNX model will not be re-compiled --print_input         Print out inputs --print_output        Print out inference outputs produced by onnx-mlir --save_data PATH      Path to a folder to save the inputs and outputs in protobuf --compile_args COMPILE_ARGS
                         Arguments passed directly to onnx-mlir command.
 See bin/onnx-mlir --help --shape_info SHAPE_INFO
-                        Shape for each dynamic input, e.g. 0:1x10x20,1:7x5x3 --verify {onnxruntime,ref}
+                        Shape for each dynamic input of the model, e.g. 0:1x10x20,1:7x5x3.
+Used to generate random inputs for the model if
+                        --data_folder is not set --data_folder DATA_FOLDER
+                        Path to a folder containing inputs and outputs stored in protobuf.
+If --verify=ref, inputs and outputs are reference data for verification
+  --verify {onnxruntime,ref}
                         Verify the output by using onnxruntime or reference inputs/outputs.
-By default, no verification --ref_folder REF_FOLDER
+By default, no verification --compile_using_input_shape
+                        Compile the model by using the shape info getting from the inputs in data folder.
+Must set --data_folder
-                        Path to the folder containing reference inputs and outputs stored in protobuf.
-Used when --verify=ref --rtol RTOL           Relative tolerance for verification --atol ATOL           Absolute tolerance for verification
+  --rtol RTOL           Relative tolerance for verification --atol ATOL           Absolute tolerance for verification
 ```